-When Allyn and I first talked about collaborating on a Master Class, we bounced lots of ideas back and forth, but the concept of struggling to stay creative was one that came to both of our mind’s almost immediately (save the date for July 25th and grab your seat here!).
+When Allyn and I first talked about collaborating on a Master Class, we bounced lots of ideas back and forth, but the concept of struggling to stay creative was one that came to both of our mind’s almost immediately.
 Before I share some tangible steps of How to Create When You Feel Stuck, I want to give you a little bit of a backstory to me and the topic!

 Who am I and what do I do?

 I’m Rachel Tenny, an artist, small business owner, and mental health counselor.
 I started to grow my business during grad school.
 My career as an artist started unintentionally while I was getting my master’s degree in Mental Health Counseling and like most of you, I started my business around something I was passionate about and enjoyed doing.
 I needed a creative outlet, not a side hustle, but slowly the people buying my work turned from family and friends to people I didn’t know all over the world.
 I had launched a business.

 As my business gained momentum, I started to struggle with how to balance the creative and business parts of my life.
 I loved making, but hated doing the backend work.
 What had once solely been a source of joy, became something that exhausted me, gave me anxiety, and kept me from being present in the day-to-day.